VAISHNAV9891/EcommerceAPI/readme.md

 ### 1. 📦 Advanced Order Management (Order-First Flow)
 * **Optimistic Ordering:** Orders are created with a `Pending` status *before* payment.
 This ensures that if a payment fails or the user drops off, the cart data is preserved as an order attempt.
 * **Inventory Locking:** Stock is reserved immediately upon order creation to prevent "Race Conditions" (e.g., two users buying the last item simultaneously).
-* **Cancellation Policy:** Logic implemented to allow users to cancel orders only if they haven't been processed yet.
+* **Cancellation Policy:** The Logic let users cancel their order, only then if it is not shipped yet.

 ### 2. 💳 Real-Time Payments (Stripe)
 * **Secure Webhooks:** The system listens for `payment_intent.succeeded` events directly from Stripe servers.